bseverns/DiceLoop/README.md

 > [PJRC Audio library](https://www.pjrc.com/teensy/td_libs_Audio.html).
 Expect a
 > minute or two.
 Future builds are quick.

+### Static Analysis Reality Check

+Running `pio check -e teensy40` pumps your code through **cppcheck** as well as several Arduino-specific linters.
+The report is loud because it scans every vendor dependency living under `.pio/libdeps/teensy40/Audio/`.
+Most of the “missing return” and “member not initialised” diagnostics come from the upstream PJRC Audio library and are outside this repo’s control.
+They are already proven in hardware, so we treat them as known noise.

+What actually matters for DiceLoop lives in `src/`.
+At the moment cppcheck only complains about a handful of helper functions (`processAudioQueues()`, `setupAudioPipeline()`, `setupChaos()`, etc.) that sit idle because the experimental control surface isn’t wired up in `main.cpp` yet.
+If you wire those features back in, the warnings disappear.
+Until then, the functions remain in place as documentation and ready-made hooks for future builds.

+**TL;DR:** when you run the check, skim the output but focus on paths inside `src/`.
+Vendor noise can be safely ignored unless you decide to fork the audio library and fix upstream.

 ## Repo Tour
 - `src/` – firmware sources: `main.cpp`, `audio_pipeline.cpp`, `controls.cpp`,
   `ui.cpp`, `chaos.cpp`